How Tan Can You Get? – The Definitive Guide

 Here are some factors that affect how much you might tan:

-- If the UV index is lower where you are tanning, the UV rays will not have much of an effect on your skin.
+- If the UV index is lower where you are tanning, the UV rays will have a minimal effect on your skin.

 - You might be tanning too early in the day or too late at night, and there is not enough exposure to develop a tan.

-- You are using too high of an SPF, which is not allowing UV rays to penetrate through to darken your skin.
+- You are using too high an SPF, which prevents UV rays from penetrating to darken your skin.

 - You are not exposing your skin evenly to the sun, and only some areas are tanning while others are not.